ajoslin/angular-burn/README.md

   "sally": {...}
 }
 ```

-Now as you see, bob has joe and jane as friends, and himself as a friend.
-We only want to download the users data for Bob, Joe, and Jane, if we are logged in as Bob.
-This is now as simple as:
+So, you want to download only the users where `/friends/bob/{userId}` is true.
+You can do this very simply:
 ```js
 var usersBurn = new Burn({
   scope: $scope,